Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Determination of the magnetic field strength using angular structure function

 \section{Determination of the magnetic field strength using angular structure function}

-In this section, we briefly summarise the method described in \cite{hildebrand2009} The two-point polarisation angle structure function is defined as a root mean square of the angle difference between a pair of points located at a distance $\mathit{l}$ from each other.
-In terms of the Stokes parameters the polarisation angle structure function has the following expression \citep{planck2014-xix, alina2016}:
+In this section, we briefly summarise the method described in \cite{hildebrand2009} The two-point polarisation-angle structure function is defined as a root mean square of the angle difference between a pair of points located at a distance $\mathit{l}$ from each other.
+In terms of the Stokes parameters the polarisation-angle structure function has the following expression \citep{planck2014-xix, alina2016}:

 \cite{hildebrand2009} approach was the following.
-Within the assumption of contribution of the large-scale structured magnetic field and the turbulent component of the magnetic field to be independent, both contribute quadratically along with the measurement uncertainty $\sigma_M$ to the total angle structure function:
+Within the assumption that the contribution of the large-scale structured magnetic field and the turbulent component of the magnetic field are independent, both contribute quadratically along with the measurement uncertainty $\sigma_M$ to the total angle structure function:

 where $m \mathit{l}$ defines the large-scale component, and $b$ corresponds to the turbulent dispersion of the large-scale magnetic field.
 In practice, $b$ can be determined from the zero-intercept of the measured polarisation angle structure function.
-This allows to calculate the large-scale magnetic field component using the CF method:
+This allows us to calculate the large-scale magnetic field component using the DCF method:

-We used the same lags for the calculation of $\mathit{S}$ as in Section~\ref{sec:dcf}.
+We used the same lags for the calculation of $\mathit{S}$ as in Sect.~\ref{sec:dcf}.
 The resulting curves and the fits are represented in Fig.~\ref{fig:structure_function}.
 The uncertainties are calculated by propagation of the standard error between the fit and the data.